 Sales of our common stock in the public market, or the perception that these sales could occur, could cause the market price of our common stock to decline significantly.
-As of March 31, 2022, we had 50,393,731 shares of common stock outstanding.
+As of September 30, 2022, we had 55,756,256 shares of common stock outstanding.

-The holders of an aggregate of approximately 6.0 million shares of our common stock, or approximately 11.9% of our total outstanding common stock as of March 31, 2022, are entitled to rights with respect to the registration of their shares under the Securities Act, subject to specified conditions, until such shares can otherwise be sold without restriction under Rule 144 or until the rights terminate pursuant to the terms of the investors' rights agreement between us and such holders.
+The holders of an aggregate of approximately 6.0 million shares of our common stock, or approximately 10.8% of our total outstanding common stock as of September 30, 2022, are entitled to rights with respect to the registration of their shares under the Securities Act, subject to specified conditions, until such shares can otherwise be sold without restriction under Rule 144 or until the rights terminate pursuant to the terms of the investors' rights agreement between us and such holders.
 We have also registered and intend to continue to register all shares of common stock that we may issue under our equity compensation plans.
-Once we register these shares under the Securities Act, the shares become freely tradable without restriction under the Securities Act, except for shares purchased by affiliates.
-Any sales of securities by these stockholders could have a material adverse effect on the trading price of our common stock.
+Once we register these shares under the Securities Act, the shares become freely tradable without restriction under the Securities Act, except for shares purchased by affiliates and those subject to lock-up agreements, if applicable.
+As of November 8, 2022, approximately 175,000 shares of our common stock held by our executive officers are subject to restrictions on transfer under lock-up agreements with the underwriters of our recent follow-on offering.
+Specifically, we and our executive officers have agreed, subject to certain exceptions, not to offer, sell, contract to sell, pledge or otherwise dispose of, directly or indirectly, any of our common stock or securities convertible into or exchangeable or exercisable for any of our common stock, enter into a transaction that would have the same effect, or enter into any swap or other arrangement that transfers, in whole or in part, any of the economic consequences of ownership of our common stock, whether any of these transactions are to be settled by delivery of our common stock or other securities, in cash or otherwise, or publicly disclose the intention to make any offer, sale, pledge or disposition, or to enter into any transaction, swap, hedge or other arrangement, for 90 days after September 14, 2022 without first obtaining the written consent of Cowen and Company, LLC, who may release any of the securities subject to these lock-up agreements at any time without notice.
+Any sales of securities by these stockholders could have a material adverse effect on the trading price of our common stock